ajsingh273/devportal/_posts/2014-07-11-app-gallery.md

 #App Gallery

-Check out some of the apps that have been prepared using the available APIs.
+Check out some of the apps that have been developed using the available APIs.

 To include any of these apps on your page: